Home

 JOIN THE SEMLM

 All SEMLM cities get the same voice.
-No matter what size the city, dues are only $50 per year, and each city has one vote.
+No matter what size the city, dues are only $50 per year per city, and each city has one vote.

 Contact brenda@semlm.org for your city to join.